 Pay attention to every button

-Visible and conveniently located buttons are part of an accessible design.
+Visible and conveniently located buttons are part of an accessible design, that’s a practice used by every UI/UX design company.
 It’s not uncommon for a user to want to sign up but experience a struggle if they cannot find the form right away.
-This user might as well be lost as a customer, unless he or she has a very strong motivation to keep looking for that button.
+This user might as well be lost as a customer unless he or she has a very strong motivation to keep looking for that button.
 It also greatly depends on the device in use and the size of its screen.
 There might be some issues with smaller screens, but it is not worth losing potential customers over.

 Buttons of the right size in the right places help patients do what they need with your app without annoyance.